 Brewing Revolution: Pioneering the Craft Beer Movement

-New World Guide to Beer
+The New World Guide to Beer

-If you’re looking to supplement this book, which came out 20 years ago, then look to another talented and respected beer writer and brewer, Garrett Oliver.
+If you’re looking to supplement this book, which came out twenty years ago, then look to another talented and respected beer writer and brewer, Garrett Oliver.
 Oliver’s gigantic The Oxford Companion to Beer is a great addition to your book stack.